 Read More »Fraction Multiplication Equal to 1

-Directions: Use the digits 1 to 9, at most one time each, to fill in the boxes so that the three fractions have a product as close to 1 as possible.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box so that the three fractions have a product as close to 1 as possible.
 Source: Patrick Vennebush

 Read More »Fractions: Sum of 2

-Directions: Use the digits 0 to 9, at most one time each, to fill in the boxes so that the sum is equal to 2 wholes.
+Directions: Using the digits 0 to 9, at most one time each, place a digit in each box so that the sum is equal to 2 wholes.
 Source: Joshua Nelson

 Read More »Subtracting Decimals to Make Them As Close to One as Possible

-Directions: Use the digits 1 to 9, at most one time each, to fill in the boxes to get the difference that is as close to 1 as possible.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to get the difference that is as close to 1 as possible.
 Source: Giselle Garcia

 Read More »Multiplication of large numbers